Guillermo Del Toro Talks 'Pan's Labyrinth' Musical Plans, 'Pacific Rim' 2 Casting, More

 We would start in Europe.
-I don’t know if we will start in Berlin or London for the trial and then it will make its way to America.
+I don’t know if we will start in Berlin or London for the trial, and then it will make its way to America.

 You’re just about to start shooting The Shape of Water in Toronto.
 How does it feel returning to smaller-budget projects?

 What was important was to draw back to a smaller budget with more freedom.
-Since 1997 I haven’t had censorship problems at all.
+Since 1997, I haven’t had censorship problems at all.
 But with great budget comes great responsibility.
-This is the same scale, exactly, as Pan’s Labyrinth and I wanted to feel the same freedom where I could try to tell the story with whatever emotional logic I want to follow.
+This is the same scale, exactly, as Pan’s Labyrinth, and I wanted to feel the same freedom where I could try to tell the story with whatever emotional logic I want to follow.
 It’s a very personal movie.
 My view of the creature is very personal.
 We have spent nine months creating and designing this creature, which is the longest time I’ve spent, ever, designing any creature, and I’m very much in awe of it.

 And Michael Shannon plays the creature?

-Obviously you didn’t make Comic-Con this year.
+Obviously you won’t make it to Comic-Con this year.

 I’ve been going since the '90s.
 It’s been 20 years or more of visits to Comic-Con.
 I know a lot of the people that have booths there.
 It’s a very social reunion for me.
-I’ve seen it grow and grow and grow but if you talk to the real core of that convention, they still go for the same reasons they did in the beginning, which is passion for these characters.
-Every time I go it’s a very emotional feeling.
+I’ve seen it grow and grow and grow, but if you talk to the real core of that convention, they still go for the same reasons they did in the beginning, which is passion for these characters.
+Every time I go, it’s a very emotional feeling.